Stuffed Taco Bell Peppers

 Instructions

-- In a sauté pan on the stove, heat olive oil.
+- In a sauté pan on the stove, heat olive oil on medium high heat for 3 minutes.

-- Cook onions, garlic, and ground beef in olive oil until browned, about 10 minutes.
+- Cook onions, garlic, and ground turkey in olive oil for 10 minutes or until the turkey is browned.

-- While turkey is cooking – prepare peppers.
-Slice halfway and remove seeds and any white inner pieces.
+- While the turkey mixture is cooking – prepare the peppers.
+Slice halfway from top to bottom.
+Remove seeds and any white inner pieces.
+Place pepper halves in prepared baking dish.

-- When ground turkey is cooked, stir in tomato sauce, spices, black beans, corn and cooked rice.
+- When the ground turkey is cooked, remove from the heat.
+Stir in tomato sauce, spices, black beans, corn and cooked rice until combined.

-- Stuff peppers with filling (about ¾ cup filling per pepper) Try to pack the filling into the peppers using a spoon or your hands.
+- Stuff the peppers with turkey filling (about ¾ cup filling per pepper) Try to pack the filling into the peppers using a spoon or your hands.
 Top with a sprinkle of cheddar cheese.

-- Bake peppers in the oven for 15-20 minutes until the cheese on top is melted and bubbling on top.
+- Bake the peppers uncovered in the oven for 15-20 minutes or until the cheese on top is melted and bubbling.
 The peppers should be able to be pierced easily with a fork.

 I just made this I got it slightly different because I cooked the peppers for 12 minutes so they will be done in boiling water; and I put uncle bens fast cook rice in same pan I was boiling for same time ; next time I would love to put kidney beans in it but I did not put any beans